kyamagu/pf-segmentation/README.md

     Pedro F. Felzenszwalb and Daniel P. Huttenlocher International Journal of Computer Vision, 59(2) September 2004.

-This package adds Matlab wrapper over the original C++ implementation at http://cs.brown.edu/~pff/segment/
+This package adds Matlab wrapper of the original C++ implementation at http://cs.brown.edu/~pff/segment/

 The code is distributed under GPLv2 License.